mattladewig/clipper/README.md

 # Clipper

 Clipper is a Python-based tool designed to extract video clips from `.mp4` files based on keywords found in corresponding `.srt` subtitle files.
-It handles complex filenames with emojis and special characters, ensuring compatibility across Windows and Linux, and generates clips with embedded subtitles at 404x720 resolution.
+It handles complex filenames with emojis and special characters, ensuring compatibility across Windows and Linux, and generates clips with embedded subtitles at 720P (configurable) resolution.

 ## Features
 - **Keyword-Based Clipping**: Extracts segments where specified keywords appear in subtitles.